KnugiHK/KnugiHK/README.md

 ### Hi there 👋 Knugi is here.
 A greeting from Hong Kong!
-Currently on the way to become a security professional.
+Currently on the way to become a information security professional.

 ### Latest blog posts...
 1. [Bytes in Python 2 & 3](202102/162129-Bytes-In-Python.md)